KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Setup your workspace

-> [!WARNING]
-> This documentation is still in progress and might change at any stage.

 To help you get started quickly and set-up your digital process workspace follow these steps:

 If you did not do so yet please signup for free at https://app.kianda.com/signup